Price Localization: How Subscription Businesses Unlock International Revenue

 How to calculate PPP adjustments:

-But you don't want to use raw PPP — it produces prices that are sometimes too low to be sustainable.
+The World Bank publishes PPP conversion factors for every country.
+The raw version is just a ratio of one country's PPP factor to the US PPP factor, applied to your base price.
+But raw PPP produces prices that are sometimes too low to be sustainable.
 Most subscription businesses apply PPP with a floor:

 Your minimum viable price is the lowest you can charge and still cover variable costs plus a reasonable margin.
 For a digital subscription with near-zero marginal cost, this floor can be quite low.